L I N K E - N e w s l e t t e r , 2 0 0 2

 WIRE WINDING TIPS

 Start with your winding mandrel.
 Any old piece of round steel will not do.
 This is a tool, so be fussy.
 Standard cold-rolled steel rod is not always round; this will be reflected in your rings.
 Look for a steel rod that's straight and has minimal manufacturing marks and nicks in it.
 If you use a rod that's slightly oblong, you'll notice immediately when you wind your first spring and let go.
 You'll see a spiral pattern around your spring.
-Personally, I look for a rod called Drill Rod.
-These come in the same sizes as drills, can be easily sawed, filed and brazed or welded, and can be hardened.
+I prefer Drill Rod.
+These come in the same sizes as drill bits, can be easily sawed, filed and brazed or welded, and can be hardened.
 They are also guaranteed round.
 They come in 3 ft. sections, and typically cost about $5 - $10 CDN ea.
-If you can't get to Metal Supermarkets (www.metalsupermarkets.com), a local welding shop or machine shop should be able to help you out.
+If you can't get to Metal Supermarkets a local welding shop or machine shop should be able to help you out.

 Work the rod into the two holes, leaving a bit of rod sticking out the right hand side.
 There should be enough there to grab with a hand drill.
 Mark the rod 1" from the left hand edge of the jig and drill a hole there 1/64" larger than the wire you'll be winding.
 Drilling that hole is easier if you make that mark with a half-round file so the drill bit has a flattish spot to dig into.